 Available for Interviews: Dr. Colleen Cira, Psy.D.

-People often struggle with compassion—not only for others, but also for ourselves.
-Here’s a few things we can try to build more kindness and empathy into our lives and the lives of the people who surround us:
+People often struggle with compassion—not only for others but also for themselves.
+Here are a few things we can try to build more kindness and empathy into our lives and the lives of the people who surround us:

 1) Just listen.
 Don’t interrupt with advice, with silver linings, or with solutions.
 Just listen.
 Truly listen.
 Don’t think about what you’re going to say next or how they’re doing it wrong, or what they could be doing differently.
 Just listen and take in what they’re saying to you.

 2) Ask questions.
 When you’re actually listening, instead of just planning what you’re going to say next, you’ll figure out there’s a lot you don’t know, so ask a question about it!
 Get curious about their experience, how they interpreted something, how it made them feel, or what they need.

 3) Do a mind-shift.
 Don’t treat them how YOU would like to be treated, treat them how THEY would like to be treated.
 Treating others the way we want to be treated is a good start!
 I would imagine that comes with respect, kindness, and understanding.
 But make it a point to figure out what they need rather than what you assume they need—and then do that.